1987 Aegean crisis: Miscommunication

-Turkish ambassador Nazmi Akıman sought assurances from Greek Deputy Foreign Minister Yannis Kapsis that Greece had no intentions of drilling beyond its territory.
-Kapsis, however, bluntly asserted Greece's sovereign right to drill anywhere on its continental shelf, even though it was not Greece's immediate plan.
-Akıman interpreted this as intent to drill beyond six miles, and Ankara warned that any activity in disputed areas would prompt a Turkish response.
-Greece refused to back down, announcing Aegean military exercises on 19 March.
-On the same day, the Turkish survey vessel Piri Reis was sent to the area with an escort of two Turkish warships, and both nations put their military forces on high alert.
+Turkish ambassador Nazmi Akıman sought assurances from Greek Deputy Foreign Minister Yannis Kapsis that the Greek government had no intention of drilling beyond its territorial waters.
+Kapsis, however, asserted Greece's sovereign right to drill anywhere on its continental shelf, even though this was not the Greek government's immediate plan.
+Akıman interpreted this as an intent to drill beyond six miles, and Ankara warned that any activity in disputed areas would prompt a Turkish response.
+The Greek government refused to back down, announcing Aegean military exercises on 19 March.
+On the same day, the Turkish survey vessel Piri Reis was sent to the area with an escort of two Turkish warships.
+Both governments placed their military forces on high alert.